echien216/APCSFinal/README.md

 Mater Tua is a top-down game designed to prevent people from becoming bored and to provide cheap entertainment.
 In it, the player controls a character that must reach the goal within a specified time limit while killing enemies by using skills.
 Taking too much damage will result in the player's death (game over).
 Running out of time before reaching the goal will also cause the player's death (game over).
-Any extra time left at the end of a level will be added to the next level's time limit.
+Half of the extra time left at the end of a level will be added to the next level's time limit.

 --INSTRUCTIONS--